Scale invariance vs conformal invariance: Useful formulae and miscellaneous topics

 \subsection{Analytic properties of S-matrix}

 We need some elementary facts about analytic properties of S-matrix when we use the dilaton scattering amplitudes to derive constraints on the renormalization group flow.
 We briefly summarize them here.
-One cautious remark is that a formal textbook derivation of the following formulae on the S-matrix assume a mass gap in the spectrum, and strictly speaking, we need a careful treatment for massless theories like a dilaton coupled with the deformed conformal field theories.\footnote{To some extent, the problem is alleviated since we do not consider the internal loop of massless dilatons.}
+One cautious remark is that a formal textbook derivation of the following formulae on the S-matrix assume a mass gap in the spectrum, and strictly speaking, we need a careful treatment for massless theories like the deformed conformal field theories coupled with a dilaton.\footnote{To some extent, the problem is alleviated since we do not consider the internal loop of massless dilatons.
+The loop from the conformal field theory may be regularized by assuming adding relevant perturbation so that the IR theory is gapped, which, however, may not always be possible.}

 We are interested in two-two scattering of the identical massless particles with the initial momenta $(p_1^\mu, p_2^\mu)$ to the final ones $(p_3^\mu, p_4^\mu)$.
 Let us introduce the conventional Mandelstam variables